ay0408/Optimized-RR/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "Privacy-Optimized Randomized Response for Multi-Attribute Data".
+For details of our methods and discussion, please see our paper entitled "Privacy-Optimized Randomized Response for Sharing Multi-Attribute Data".

 ### Contact
 Akito Yamamoto